GiovanniPasserello/StatsML/README.md

 The following instructions will help you to get StatsML up and running on your local machine for development and testing purposes.
 I encourage you to give it a look, experiment with it and give me any feedback you have.

-*Please be aware that all command line documentation given will be specifically for the Linux system.*
+*All command line documentation below is specifically for the Linux system.*

 ### Prerequisites

-You may choose to run the project either in your machine's local environment, or to specifically setup a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) and separately install all packages.
+You may choose to run the project either in your machine's local environment or to setup a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) and install all packages there.

-The packages found in *requirements.txt* will then need to be installed using the following command:
+The packages found in *requirements.txt* will then need to be installed:

 ```
 $ pip install -r requirements.txt